javray/SIP/README.md

-Mikrotik
+SIP
 ========

-Cordova Plugin for Mikrotik API
+Cordova Plugin for SIP